rodrigocirino/starter-node-docker-compose/README.md

-# Node, Docker, Jest, CI and VsCode
+# Node, Docker, Jest, CI, Eslint and VsCode

 ## A template project for initial purposes.